usaid-cs/yesterday-i-learned/random.md

 1. In the US, it is common for a boss to act very angry at your voluntary resignation, firing you with no cause, well before your notice ends.
 This saves them two weeks of pay.
 1. The SP-4 cartridge has an internal piston that pushes the bullet out of the gun, without letting out the expanding air (read: loud) behind it.
 [This makes *any* gun that shoots this cartridge silent.](https://www.youtube.com/watch?v=K73kKODFyzw)
 1. A company can improve its strategic posture by finding suppliers or buyers who possess the least power to influence it adversely.
-1. RRSPs [work only for people who](https://retirehappy.ca/when-should-you-not-buy-an-rrsp/) a) currently have an income above the marginal, and b) expect their tax bracket to be lower when they are old than what it is now.
-It also makes sense to [save your contribution room until the market is down](http://www.moneysense.ca/save/retirement/surprising-truths-about-your-rrsp/).
 1. It is not a recruiter's job to get you a job; it is a recruiter's job to get a company an employee, not necessarily you.
 1. A *match* is [typically](http://english.stackexchange.com/questions/34105/what-determines-whether-a-sporting-event-is-a-game-match-contest-or-something) for sports originating from Europe (football, golf, tennis); a *game* typically from the US (handegg, baseball, basketball).
 Matches can also mean a collection of games, where players win matches after having won e.g. 7 games out of 8.
 1. [Napoleon is his first name.](https://www.quora.com/Why-do-we-call-Napoleon-Napoleon-and-not-Bonaparte) We call him that instead of Bonaparte because "all the European Monarchs have been called by their first names for millennia."